An Alternative Approach

 These kids are seriously behind the development 8-ball, so the reasoning was, if we could write a development program that worked for them, it could work for everyone.

-So think of a kid that has their birthday in the last quarter of the year, is a few years behind in maturity, hasn’t played a lot of sports and is lacking in confidence when they start.
+So think of the kid that has their birthday in the last quarter of the year, is a few years behind in maturity, hasn’t played a lot of sports and is lacking in confidence when they start.
 Make this kid successful, and you’re found the secret sauce.

 By the way, if you think there are only a few kids like this, think again.
 I’ve seen thousands of kids toward this end of the spectrum.
 I suspect this is the main reason why our sport has significant drop-out rates.